jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 * Be sure to make a restart after creating you JSON caption (Clear Vram because transcribe nodes does not free the vram memory).

-* To download automatically caption models you need HF online but, if you are getting issues with hf or Transformers starting the training [after getting models] go to the file "ltx_environment.py" and uncomment the --TRAIN OFFLINE-- section removing the hashtags. (a restart of the console is required).
+* To download automatically caption models you need HF online but, if you are getting issues with hf or Transformers starting the training [after getting models] go to the file "ltx_environment.py" and uncomment the --TRAIN OFFLINE-- section by removing the hashtags. (a restart of the console is required).

 <img width="695" height="325" alt="Captura de pantalla 2026-03-17 224636" src="https://github.com/user-attachments/assets/46297862-c0f2-42e0-b793-4e3e27db78db" />